 Pets.
 If there’s a dog or cat in the home, make sure that its supplies and bed are out of the way.
 If the pet likes to lay in a foot traffic area, ask your loved one to safely secure them in another room before heading to bed.

-We’re Another Layer of Protection in Your Senior’s Home
+We’re Another Layer of Fall Prevention in Your Senior’s Home

 And, all our family trusted home care services can be individually combined into an affordable package that will restore your peace of mind!
-For more information about Charter Home Health, or to schedule a FREE, in-home assessment for your senior, please contact Charter Home Health now.
+Our Blue Bell senior care has everything you need.
+We make Blue Bell senior living safer and more comfortable!
+For more information about Charter Home Health, or to schedule a FREE, in-home assessment for a senior you love, please contact Charter Home Health now.